Swan River Crossings Fremantle

 • Piling activity also creates heightened levels of noise and vibration.
 We are actively engaging with local and state government authorities, residents and businesses to work together to manage construction impacts.

-Please view our latest Project Update for more information.
+Please view our October Project Update for more information.

 SRC Key Features of the new bridge